robang74/redfishos/forum/quick-start-guide.md

 While the `UnifiedNlp` component [org.microg.nlp](https://f-droid.org/packages/org.microg.nlp/) is still hosted but AFAIK, it does not work anymore and its lack of support for the recent Android versions is not a news.

-Therefore, I will not suggest to install the `microG` components anymore.
-Jump to the next section or proceed at your own risk.
+Therefore, I will not suggest installing the `microG` components anymore.
+Jump to the next section or proceed at your own privacy risk.

 **-= deprecated =-**